rtoal/ple/racket/README.md

 To build and run Racket programs on your local machine, download and install the most recent language version from the [Racket home page](https://racket-lang.org/) or use your favorite package manager.

-Programs in this folder can be run from the command line like so:
+Programs in this folder have been tested using Racket v8.16 and can be run from the command line like so:

 ```
 racket -f triple.rkt
 ```

 ```
-racket permutations.rkt I like carrots      # HAVE NOT TESTED YET
+racket permutations.rkt I like carrots
 ```

 ```